Gigaspaces/xap-docs/site/content/xap/12.2/admin/data-partitioning.markdown

 487,935,676,124,....
 ```

-# Load Balancing with Replication/Failover

-Load balancing can be combined with replication.
-Depending on the application needs and the load-balancing policy used, this may or may not be necessary.
-For example, if users tend to perform read operations, and the policy used is round-robin, replication will be necessary to ensure the requested space object exists on the target space.
-If, by contrast, the policy used is distribute-by-class, it may not be necessary to replicate, because the class requested should have been written to the same space.

-Load balancing can also be combined with failover, to achieve both scalability and fault tolerance.

-# Broadcast

-There are three Broadcast options:

-- `broadcast-if-null-values` -- for `null` fields, for hash-based `null` index.
-Default for read, take and notify.
-Its meaning is: the template is a `null` template (actual `null` or all fields are `null` or no fields), or, if the load-balancing policy is hash-based, the first index (hash index) is `null` or no index is defined.
-This option is triggered in the following case: the LB policy is not hash-based and extended-matching (Using `SQLQuery`, for example) is used by the template, or the LB policy is hash-based and extended matching is used and the match-code for the specific field is not EQ (equal).
-The latter is designated in order to enable query processor and other extended-matching users to query over multiple spaces.
--  `unconditional` -- use broadcast mode anyway -- whatever the template field value is.
-- `broadcast-disabled` -- disable broadcast.
-Operations are routed based on a template's first indexed field.
-If template's first indexed field is `null`, an error occurs.

 # Batch Operation Execution Mode

 The following table specifies when the different batch operations executed in parallel manner and when in serial manner when the space running in partitioned mode: